JustABunchOfGames/WeaponMasterRevenger/README.md

 # WeaponMasterRevenger
-Second prototype made for recruiters
+First prototype made for recruiters

 Made in less than 90h